 Born and raised in Pennsylvania, Brendan earned his law degree from Penn State and an undergraduate degree in history from the University of Scranton.
-He resides in Fairfax, Virginia with his wife Ann, two daughters and Buckley, their West Highland Terrier.
+He resides in Fairfax, Virginia with his wife Ann, two daughters and their two West Highland Terriers.
 He spends weekends in the kitchen making meals for his family.

 What does the political landscape look like for NASA and for The Planetary Society's 3 core enterprises of planetary exploration, the search for life, and planetary defense after the U.S.'s 2020 federal elections?

 Highlights from the hearing, 'Keeping our Sights on Mars: A Review of NASA's Deep Space Plans' held on May 8th in the House of Representatives.

 On March 27, 2019, the House Appropriations Subcommittee on Commerce, Justice, Science and Related Agencies held a hearing titled, “NASA’s FY 2020 Budget Request.”